Vaishnavi-Rajasekaran/Digital_Dazzlers/README.md

-# Digital_Dazzlers
+# Digital_Dazzlers🌟
-# Dazzla VoiceBot: Empowering Visually Challenged Individuals with Voice-Enabled Bot
+# Dazzla VoiceBot: Empowering Visually Challenged Individuals with Voice-Enabled Bot 🤖💫

 ## Introduction

-Dazzla VoiceBot is a cutting-edge assistive technology designed to empower visually challenged individuals by providing them with a voice-enabled companion for navigating the world with confidence and independence.
+🤖 Dazzla VoiceBot is a cutting-edge assistive technology designed to empower visually challenged individuals by providing them with a voice-enabled companion for navigating the world with confidence and independence.
 This README provides an overview of the project, its functionalities, architecture, and how it was built.

-## Features
+## Features ⚡

 - **Obstacle Detection:** Navigate surroundings safely with advanced technology using OpenVINO for real-time object detection and recognition.
 - **Health Tracking:** Effortlessly reminds fitness goals and activities.
 - **Communication:** Seamlessly connect with calls and WhatsApp Messages.
 - **Voice Synthesis:** Access information via clear, natural voice.

 ## Demonstration

-A demonstration video showcasing the functionalities of Dazzla VoiceBot is available [here].
+A demonstration video showcasing the functionalities of Dazzla VoiceBot is Here .

 ## Performances